fhubbard/myrepo/README.md

 Must check Hadley's GitHub repos.

 These words come from the GitHub remote site.
 Now I will synch up with the local.

+How about a 6th change where I push even more back up to the remote site?
+DONE.